DorkOrc/Minecraft-Base64-Tool/README.md

 - This heavily uses the new "macro" features in Minecraft 1.20.2, so will not work in any prior version.

 ### Encoding
 - Due to size limitations, the encoding array is stored inside an item in an armor stand within a structure.
 This structure is used only during load / reload of this datapack.
 The armorstand is instantly killed off once the encoding array is placed into stroage preventing any chunk-corruption issues.
+Due to this, the datapack will need at least 1GB of RAM to load the datapack correctly.
 - If the input string contains any characters other than below (space included) the function will return `0`:
 ```
 0123456789AaBbCcDdEeFfGgHhIiJjKkLlMmNnOoPpQqRrSsTtUuVvWwXxYyZz /@_~^!#{:}$%&'()|*+,-.;<=>?["\]